Cuprate/cuprate/books/user/src/resources/intro.md

 # Resources
-This section documents the system resouces `cuprated` uses.
+This section documents the system resources `cuprated` uses.